END-USER LICENCE AGREEMENT FOR MONITORING SYSTEMS PROVIDED BY CEM (CENTRE FOR EVALUATION AND MONITORING)

 - CEM agrees to provide the Assessment and Reports as detailed in the School’s Order in accordance with the terms and conditions of this Agreement.
 CEM will use its best endeavours to ensure that the Assessment is provided under the best care, skill and diligence and in accordance with best industry practice as outlined by the guidelines of the British Educational Research Association (BERA), and in accordance with CEM’s ethical research framework, and in accordance with all applicable laws and regulations, and in consultation with the Schools.

-- In consideration of the rights granted to the School hereunder, the School undertakes and agrees to make payment to CEM of the Licence Fee detailed in the Order, within thirty (30) days of receipt of an invoice.
+- In consideration of the rights granted to the School hereunder, the School undertakes and agrees to make payment to CEM of the Licence Fee detailed in the Order, within thirty (30) days of the date of receipt of an invoice.

 - CEM shall at its own expense obtain written permission for the inclusion of any copyright material in the Assessment or Reports, and shall be responsible for the payment of all fees charged for the use of such material subject to copyright.